sasjs/sasjs.io/docs/security.md

 URL Parameters
 ---------------------
 The use of URL parameters (which are automatically converted to macro variables in a SAS session) should be avoided.
 Apart from the risk of code injection, there are also a number of reserved variables that may cause unintentional naming conflicts.
+Use the SASjs [adapter](https://github.com/sasjs/adapter) instead!

 Note that Viya automatically escapes certain characters (eg `;`) to reduce this risk.